33 Things You Always Believed That Aren’t True

 Myth: Peanuts are a type of nut.

-Reality: Despite their misleading name, peanuts are actually a type of legume crop.
-Though they’re commonly served with nuts, like walnuts and almonds, they are more closely related to clovers and chickpeas.
+Reality: Despite the misleading name, peanuts are actually a type of legume crop.
+Though they’re commonly served with nuts like walnuts and almonds, they are more closely related to clovers and chickpeas.

 Myth: It takes years to digest swallowed gum.

 Reality: Chewing gum is hard to digest if swallowed, but it doesn’t quite take seven years.
-Rather, the parts of the gum that are digestible are digested immediately, and the rest are excreted via your stools.
+Rather, the Mayo Clinic reports that the parts of the gum that are digestible are digested immediately, and the rest are excreted via your stools.

 Myth: The odds are 50-50.